 Tel: 01780 782254

-The Fens is an area of flat marshy land lying mostly around the coast of the Wash.
-The area has been drained since the Roman occupation onwards, by the digging of artificial rivers and long straight drains.
-Not all of the fenlands have been successfully drained, and some areas have been preserved to form nature reserves, such as Wicken Fen, located just north of Cambridge.
+The Fens is a region of flat marshy land, lying mostly near the edge of the Wash.
+The area has been drained since the Roman occupation, by the digging of artificial rivers and long straight drains.
+Not all of the Fens have been successfully drained and some small parts have been preserved to form nature reserves, such as Wicken Fen - located just north of Cambridge.
 Run by the National Trust*